pitosalas/cleancont/output/2010-12-17-stuxnet-apparently-as-effective-as-a-military-strike.md

 ---
 title: "Stuxnet apparently as effective as a military strike"
-subtitle: "Check out [Stuxnet apparently as effective as a military strike](http://arstechnica.com/tech-policy/..."
+subtitle: "Check out Stuxnet apparently as effective as a military strike"
 category: "298"
 tags: []
 date: "2010-12-17"